Learning Outcomes

 Structure and Key Provisions of the SCS and SCPC

 Both the SCS and SCPC are divided into three main parts: the particulars of sale (front page), the standard conditions (middle section), and special conditions (back page).
-The particulars record the transaction details, the standard conditions apply unless specifically varied, and special conditions address transaction-specific issues.
+The particulars record the transaction details, the standard conditions apply unless specifically varied, and special conditions address transaction-specific issues, including any adjustments to deposit arrangements, completion time, or VAT.

 Deposits

 Under both the SCS and SCPC, the buyer is usually required to pay a deposit of 10% of the purchase price on exchange of contracts.
-The deposit is typically held by the seller’s solicitor as stakeholder, meaning it cannot be released to the seller until completion.
-The deposit demonstrates the buyer’s commitment and provides security for the seller if the buyer defaults.
+The deposit is typically held by the seller’s solicitor as stakeholder unless the contract provides otherwise.
+As stakeholder, the holder is neutral and cannot release the deposit to the seller until completion or default; this protects both sides.

 Key Term: stakeholder